cheungh/angularjs_codeigniter/README.md

 This project code is forked from https://github.com/giannidk/CodeIgniter-AngularJS-sample-app/

-## Additional Features added from the original git repo
+## Additional Features added to the original git repo
 1. Edit News or Articles
 2. Access control for Edit News
 3. Login/Logoff